 You can lodge a complaint with Lochard Energy if you believe a breach of your confidentiality as a whistleblower has occurred by contacting the GM People & Safety or General Counsel.
 You can also lodge a complaint with a regulator including ASIC or the ATO if you believe a breach of your confidentiality as a whistleblower has occurred.
-You may also be eligible to claim compensation and remedies under the Corporations Act.
+You may also be eligible to claim compensation and remedies under the Corporations Act or the Taxation Administration Act.